-National Forest Timber Contract Options.
-The farm bill (§ 8401) allows purchasers of non-salvage Forest Service timber sale contracts awarded between July 1, 2004, and December 31, 2006, to request a modification to their contracts.
-The options available are to cancel a portion of the contract, to have the payment rate recalculated (called a rate redetermination), or to substitute an approved Producer Price Index for the index specified in the contract.
+National Forest Timber Contract Options

+The farm bill (§ 8401) allowed purchasers of non-salvage USFS timber sale contracts awarded between July 1, 2004, and December 31, 2006, to request a modification to their contracts.
+The options available were to cancel a portion of the contract, to have the payment rate recalculated (called a rate redetermination), or to substitute an approved Producer Price Index for the index specified in the contract.
 The Secretary may agree to the contract modification if the several specified terms and limitations are met.

-&lt;sup>6 This was included in the forestry title of the Senate-passed bill (§ 8201), but was in the research and related matters title (Title VII) in the House version and the enacted law.
+6 This was included in the forestry title of the Senate-passed bill (§ 8201), but was in the research and related matters title (Title VII) in the House version and the enacted law.

-&lt;sup>7 See CRS Report RL33932, Illegal Logging: Background and Issues, by Pervaze A. Sheikh.
+7 See CRS Report RL33932, Illegal Logging: Background and Issues, by (name redacted).

+Hispanic-Serving Institutions

-Hispanic-Serving Institutions.
-The 2008 farm bill (§ 8402) authorizes a program of competitive grants for undergraduate scholarships to recruit, retain, and train Hispanics and other under-represented groups in forestry and related fields.
-The program is authorized through 2012 at "such sums as may be necessary."
+The 2008 farm bill (§ 8402) authorized a program of competitive grants for undergraduate scholarships to recruit, retain, and train Hispanics and other under-represented groups in forestry and related fields.
+The program was authorized through 2012 at "such sums as may be necessary."